 Why It Matters?

 The DOL has recently enhanced its enforcement of ERISA violations by significantly increasing the number of audits it is conducting.
-Many employers think “It’s not going to happen to me”, however, the DOL conducts more than 3,000 audits each year with an increase on employers with fewer than 500 employees.
+Many employers think “It will not happen to me”, however, the DOL conducts over 3,000 audits each year with an increase on employers with fewer than 500 employees.
+(See: Are You Prepared for a DOL Audit?)

 Given the recent upswing in health and welfare plan audits and the potentially stiff penalties for noncompliance, as a best practice and additional level of protection, employers should have a wrap plan document created to ensure they have and are providing an ERISA compliant SPD.